-Understand how products and machinery work, as well as how to design, manufacture, or use technology to develop mechanical systems for high-performance automobiles, aerospace systems, bioengineered devices, energy technologies, and more.
+In the mechanical engineering technology degree, you'll understand how products and machinery work, and how to design, manufacture, and use technology to develop mechanical systems for high-performance automobiles, aerospace systems, bioengineered devices, energy technologies, and more.

 Students work in project-based courses to build skills in problem-solving, creative thinking, and mechanical design: engineering analysis, product design, machine design, CAD/CAM/CAE, stress and failure analysis, mechanical component selection and design.

 Technical electives develop a student's depth in areas of product design, robotics, automation, plastics processing, and manufacturing.
 Students also lead and participate in multidisciplinary engineering teams.

 Students are exposed to state-of-the-art labs that allow practice-based, hands-on experience.
 Students model, design and fabricate components and assemblies using machining, welding, rapid prototyping, and composite fabrication methods.
 Testing and evaluation equipment includes metrology, heat-treating furnaces, tensile/compression/shear testing, hardness testers, metallography, strain gauges, wind tunnel, and data acquisition systems.